nf-core/rnaseq/README.md

 ## Online videos

-A short talk about the history, current status and functionality on offer in this pipeline was given on [8th February 2022](https://nf-co.re/events/2022/bytesize-32-nf-core-rnaseq) as part of the nf-core/bytesize series.
+A short talk about the history, current status and functionality on offer in this pipeline was given by Harshil Patel ([@drpatelh](https://github.com/drpatelh)) on [8th February 2022](https://nf-co.re/events/2022/bytesize-32-nf-core-rnaseq) as part of the nf-core/bytesize series.

 You can find numerous talks on the [nf-core events page](https://nf-co.re/events) from various topics including writing pipelines/modules in Nextflow DSL2, using nf-core tooling, running nf-core pipelines as well as more generic content like contributing to Github.
 Please check them out!